kytta/DeUs-Layout/README.md

 # MigrantTastatur

-An English keyboard layout for German residents. **Only macOS is supported now.**
+> A keyboard layout for German speakers based on the US layout
+> **Only macOS is supported now.**

+If you come to Germany from a country, where the primary latin keyboard layout is based on US Intl. or UK layout, you know the pain of trying to use the German PC layout.
+Shifted parentheses, Y-Z swap, weird placement of brackets.
+It becomes a nightmare, when you try to write code on these.

+MigrantTastatur tries to solve this by taking the US Layout and replacing some of the modified keys with symbols, reletable to Germans and Germany residents (such as umlauts, eszett and Euro sign).

 ## Changes compared to English (US) layout